 Despite his Viking roots, Roger had an oriental temperament.
 He has gone to history books for his patience and strategic vision.

-He was particularly skillful in getting different groups to cooperate with each other.
-To this end, each of them was given tasks that they were good at.
+He was exceptionally skilled at getting different groups to cooperate.
+To this end, each group was given tasks that they were good at.

-This shows also in the cathedrals that Roger built.
-The different cultural elements blend effortlessly together.
+This is also evident in the cathedrals that Roger built.
+The different cultural elements blend effortlessly, creating a unique and intriguing sight for visitors.

 From the outside, Cefalu Cathedral is in the traditional Norman style.
-In the cloister the columns are Roman but the arches are Arabic.
+The columns in the cloister are Roman, but the arches are Arabic.

 The mosaic of Christ is Byzantine.
 The texts are in Greek and Latin.